Ultimate Guide for Data Exploration in Python using NumPy, Matplotlib and Pandas

 # You can also specify the columns to join instead of indexes, which are used by default.

-In this comprehensive guide, we looked at the Python codes for various steps in data exploration and munging.
-We also looked at the python libraries like Pandas, Numpy, Matplotlib and Seaborn to perform these steps.
-In next article, I will reveal the codes to perform these steps in R.
+This comprehensive guide examined the Python codes for various data exploration in Python and munging steps.
+We also examined the Python libraries Pandas, Numpy, Matplotlib, and Seaborn to perform these steps.
+In the next article, I will reveal the codes to perform these steps in R.

 Frequently Asked Questions